 RPI for Atlanta is = (0.25 * .800) + (0.5 * .600) + (0.25 * .800)=.700

 It is best known for its use in college sports.
-Rarely is it mentioned in NBA circles because all teams play each other and most of the time teams have fairly similar schedules.
+Rarely is it mentioned in NBA circles because all teams play each other and most of the time teams have fairly similar strength of schedules.